AvinashK47/music-downloader/README.md

 ## **At Last**

 Feel free to contribute to this project!
 Whether you're adding features, fixing bugs, or improving the documentation, your help is appreciated.
 Let’s make this tool better for everyone!

----

-This README covers setup, installation, usage, and contributions, and includes instructions for both Arch Linux and other systems.
-You can tweak it as needed for your specific setup or repository.